handshake-org/goosig/README.md

 # GooSig

-More or less a line-for-line port of [libGooPy][libgoopy].
-Experimental.

 GooSig was created specifically for the [Handshake Project][handshake] and addresses a very specific problem: an [airdrop] to Github users' RSA keys allows Github users to be _identified on-chain_.
 In order to anonymize who is